Active Directory Connector FAQs

 The LastPass Active Directory Connector Client is a windows service that is run locally and can be downloaded from the Admin Dashboard.
 It connects to your Active Directory to support a variety of provisioning and management processes in LastPass.
-For more information, please see Which automated provisioning service is right for me?
+For more information, please see Use Directory Integrations for Automated Provisioning

 Do I need a designated admin account to use Active Directory Sync?

 There is no need for such an account.
 You only need to enter your credentials on LastPass Active Directory Sync Configuration window to authenticate your right as an admin to modify the configuration.
 The actual syncing authentication takes place using a token that is handled separately.
 It is not bound to the account you used to setup the configuration in any way.

 If I add a new user to my Active Directory, how will that update in LastPass, and how often does it check for changes?

 Once started, the Active Directory Connector will register itself with your Active Directory server.
 When a change occurs (e.g., when a user is added, updated, or deleted), then the sync client will immediately check again for changes.

 If I had previous users that were not added via Active Directory, what happens to those users?

 Any previous users that were added (manually or via another provisioning tool), will be cross-checked with what is listed in Active Directory.
 If the user is not listed in Active Directory, the sync client will ignore the existing users.
 If the user is listed and there are any changes (e.g., disabled), the client will update the account in LastPass with the changes it finds in Active Directory.